 Mühle, J., Kuijpers, L. J. M., Stanley, K. M., Rigby, M., Western, L. M., Kim, J., Park, S., Harth, C. M., Krummel, P. B., Fraser, P. J., O'Doherty, S., Salameh, P. K., Schmidt, R., Young, D., Prinn, R. G., Wang, R. H. J., and Weiss, R. F.

-Research Scientist, Center for Global Change Science
+Research Affiliate, Center for Global Change Science

-Dr Sheng is a research scientist with Prof. Ronald Prinn working on inverse modeling of trace gases as part of the AGAGE project.
+Dr Sheng is formerly a research scientist with Prof. Ronald Prinn working on inverse modeling of trace gases as part of the AGAGE project.
 Previously he was a postdoc at Harvard with Prof. Daniel Jacob working to better understand methane emissions in North America through inversions of aircraft and satellite observations.
 He is very much an international man of science.
 Born in Shanghai China, his academic career in the sciences has taken him around the world.
 As an undergraduate he studied math in Belgium, which laid the foundation for a master’s in fluid mechanics in Paris, which in turn set the stage for a PhD in environmental science in Zurich.